Onboarding Playbooks – New Hires in the Express Lane

 Given the dual purpose of the Onboarding Playbook, it is important to have a diversified design team that includes sales leaders, HR representatives and training specialists.
 Ultimate ownership of playbook content often resides within the sales operations team.
 Sales ops can best moderate the various constituents’ requirements while ensuring new hires receive a consistent, functional tool.

-The role of Sales Mangers in Playbook Deployment
+The Role of Sales Managers in Playbook Deployment

 Many organizations include a tightly scripted manager-rep coaching cadence into their playbooks.
 This not only sets an expectation of when and how often new hires will be interacting with their managers, but it also provides guidance as to what will be covered.